theabhayprajapati/hostmaster/README.md

     ```bash
     npm run tauri dev
     ```
-    This will launch the application window.

 ### Building for Production

-To create a standalone application bundle/installer for your OS:
+To create a standalone installer for your OS:

 ```bash
 npm run tauri build
 ```

-The output will be located in `src-tauri/target/release/bundle`.
+The output will be in `src-tauri/target/release/bundle`.

-## 🔒 Permissions

-HostMaster requires permission to write to your system's hosts file (`/etc/hosts` on Unix-like systems).
-*   **Read:** The app reads the file on startup.
-*   **Write:** When you click "Apply", the app invokes a Rust backend command that securely prompts for your system password to save changes.

 ## 📄 License